cloudnative-pg/cloudnative-pg/docs/src/failover.md

 # Automated failover

-In the case of unexpected errors on the primary, the cluster will go into **failover mode**.
+In the case of unexpected errors on the primary for longer than the `spec.failoverDelay`, the cluster will go into **failover mode*.
 This may happen, for example, when:

 - The primary pod has a disk failure
 - The primary pod is deleted